crflynn/sklearn-instrumentation/docs/index.rst

 Generalized instrumentation tooling for scikit-learn models. ``sklearn_instrumentation`` allows instrumenting the ``sklearn`` package and any scikit-learn compatible packages with estimators and transformers inheriting from ``sklearn.base.BaseEstimator``.

 Instrumentation works by applying decorators to methods of ``BaseEstimator``-derived classes or instances.
-By default the, instrumentor applies instrumentation to the following methods (except when they are properties):
+By default the instrumentor applies instrumentation to the following methods (except when they are properties):

 * fit
 * predict